At the Mercy of the Common Noise: Blow-ups in a Conditional McKean--Vlasov Problem: Introduction

 \subsection{Overview of the paper}

 The rest of the paper is split into three sections.
-The first two of these are focused on, respectively, the phenomena of blow-ups for \eqref{MV} and the realisation of solutions to \eqref{MV} as limit points of the underlying finite-dimensional particle system.
-In addition to this, the final section contains some auxiliary results on filtrations and introduces a numerical scheme for \eqref{MV}.

-In Section 2, we begin our analysis by deriving a number of results about the possibility and timing of blow-ups for solutions to the conditional McKean--Vlasov problem \eqref{MV} under the minimality constraint \eqref{eq:BU_PhysicalCondition}.
-The main results in this regard are collected in Theorem \ref{Prop_BU_CommonNoiseBlowUp}, which serves to illustrate the critical distinction between the idiosyncratic $(\rho=0)$ and common noise $(\rho>0)$ versions of the problem.

-In Section 3, we start by formulating the `contagious' particle system that motivates our analysis of \eqref{MV}.
-From there, the main result is Theorem \ref{Thm:Existence}, which shows that the limit points of the empirical measures for this particle system can be characterized as `relaxed' solutions of \eqref{MV} satisfying the minimality constraint \eqref{eq:BU_PhysicalCondition}.

-Finally, Section \ref{subsec:SPDE} shows how the conditional McKean--Vlasov problem gives rise to a generalized solution of the stochastic evolution equation \eqref{eq:evo_eqn}.
-To this end, we need some results on filtrations for the limit points of the particle system, which are the main subject of Section 4.
-Furthermore, Section \ref{sec:numerics} introduces the numerical scheme used to generate the simulations in Figure \ref{fig:theonlyfigure}.
+In Section 2, immediately below, we begin our analysis by deriving a number of results about the possibility and timing of blow-ups for solutions to \eqref{MV}.
+The main results in this regard are collected in Theorem \ref{Prop_BU_CommonNoiseBlowUp}, which serves to illustrate the critical distinction between the idiosyncratic $(\rho=0)$ problem and the common noise $(\rho>0)$ problem.
+In Section 3, we proceed to formulate the `contagious' particle system that motivates our analysis of \eqref{MV} and analyse its convergence.
+The main result is Theorem \ref{Thm:Existence}, which shows that the limit points of the empirical measures for this particle system can be characterized as `relaxed' solutions of \eqref{MV} satisfying the minimality constraint \eqref{eq:BU_PhysicalCondition}.
+Finally, Section 4 provides some results on filtrations that are utilised in Section 3, and we also give a brief outline of the numerical scheme used to generate the simulations in Figure \ref{fig:theonlyfigure}.